cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 excerpt: >
   Since ancient times, it has been known that machines excel at math while humans are pretty good at detecting cats in pictures.
 But with the advent of deep learning, the boundaries have started to blur...
-(Updated 9 DEC 2017)
+(Updated 5 JUL 2019)
 categories: machine-learning
 permalink: learning-math/
 tags: [machine-learning, recurrent-neural-networks, keras, nlp]